Solo Pianist - Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: Val'kova indicates Rachmaninoff's performance in this Senior Class Student Evening concert, which Keldysh (p.
+Notes: Val'kova (vol. 1, p.
+68) indicates Rachmaninoff's performance in this Senior Class Student Evening concert, which Keldysh (p.
 34) also noted without supplying a precise date.
-Keldysh also indicated a performance of Liszt's Ballade in B minor, however this does not appear to be supported by Val'kova.
+Keldysh also indicated a performance of Liszt's Ballade in B minor, however this is not mentioned by Val'kova.

 September 26 1892 (Julian calendar)